 *Cue flashback music while monitors get blurry around the edges...*

-I had quit art school in Ft.
-Lauderdale because they didn't have a cartooning class.
-A girl I had met in a scuba diving trip asked me what kind of work I did, and I said I was going to be an artist.
+I had quit college and art school after a year of each because they didn't have a cartooning class, and was working at a grocery store stocking shelves in Tampa, my home town.
+I was flirting with a girl on a scuba diving trip and she asked me what kind of work I did, and I said I was going to be an artist.
 She asked, "Well, what are you waiting for?"
-I didn't go out with her again, but I did immediately sell my beloved MGB sports car for $800 and flew to LaGuardia Airport, over-confidently ready to make my way in the world of commercial art.
-Too afraid of muggers to go into the Big City right away, I got a room at the nearby YMCA and started doing comic book samples.
-What I really wanted to do was draw for Mad magazine, but I figured I'd do some comic book work first for some easy money until I was ready to show my stuff to Mad.
+Embarrassed, I soon sold my beloved MGB sports car for $800 and flew to LaGuardia Airport, over-confidently ready to start my career as an artist in the big city.
+Being from the South, I was too afraid of muggers to go into the Big City right away, so I got a room at the nearby YMCA and started doing comic book samples.
+One of my art school teachers had given me phone numbers of some contacts he had in the ad business in NYC.
+What I really wanted to do was draw for Mad magazine, but I figured I'd do some ad work or comic book work first for some easy money until I was ready to show my stuff to Mad.
 (Sheesh!
 What a yokel!)
 After about a week, I finally got up my nerve to go into Manhattan, seriously worried I would be mugged and killed immediately.
-I went to DC Comics and showed some samples to Joe Orlando.
+I discovered all of my teacher's advertising contacts had left the business.
+Marvel Comics wouldn't even look at my portfolio.
+I went to DC Comics and showed my samplessamples to Joe Orlando.
 He was impressed that I put so much effort into such rotten work.
 He was very nice, but he said I should go back to school and learn how to draw.
 He drew a little example for me of how to construct a figure correctly, using ovals and cylinders.
 I was crushed, to say the least.
 Up to that day, I had never met anyone who could draw as well as I could, and I had quite an over-inflated ego.
-I then went to Marvel, and they wouldn't even look at my samples!
 Well, I didn't want to go back home a failure, and I wasn't about to go back to school, so I just started in on some new samples, determined to show Joe Orlando what I could do.
 I started trying to write, draw, letter and ink a new sample page every day or two.

 After several months in production doing lettering and art corrections (working under the wonderful Danny Crespi and Morrie Kuramoto), seeing all that professional original art helped me do better samples.
-I had started inking backgrounds for Mike Esposito, Al Milgrom and Klaus Janson.
+The famous inkers Mike Esposito and Frank Giacoia worked right there in the Marvel office and had desks right next to me.
+Mike told me I could learn how to ink faster than I could learn penciling, so I had started inking backgrounds for him, Al Milgrom and Klaus Janson.
 I was influenced by a lot of different artists because I saw all the art that came into the office at Marvel.
 My main influences, after Mort Drucker, were Neal, John Buscema, and Tom Palmer.
-Editor/writer Marv Wolfman offered to let me draw a movie satire for Crazy magazine, Marvel's Mad rip-off.
+Finally, editor/writer Marv Wolfman offered to let me draw a movie satire for Crazy magazine, Marvel's Mad rip-off.
 Marvel paid for Marv and me to see the movie Westworld and supplied me with a lot of photos from the film to draw caricatures from.
 I thought I had finally ARRIVED!

 Marvel at that time was still a relatively small operation.
 Anyone could just walk right in or out.
 (Some people walked out with armloads of original art, so Marvel eventually had to start checking you at the door.)
 Most of the people at the office (and any free-lancers hanging around) would walk up to Central Park after work and play volleyball or softball (Marvel was at 57th St. and Madison Ave. then).
 Sergio Aragones even played volleyball with us a couple of times.
 We played volleyball in a league against other magazine and book publishers (DC didn't have a team, so their people played on our team), and we won a couple of trophies.
 Stan Lee even pitched at one of the softball games!
 Many of the staffers were not very athletic, and it was a pretty pathetic softball team, but I remember Herb Trimpe was a very good fielder.
 He and I would often stay after the game, and I would throw up the ball and hit flies out to him to catch in center field.